 Rep. Dan Frankel's Biography

-Frankel graduated from Pennington School in 1974.
-He earned his bachelor's degree in political science in 1978 from Kenyon College in Gambier, Ohio.
-In 2000, he completed a certificate program for senior executives in state and local government at Harvard University's Kennedy School of Government.
+Representative Frankel is a graduate of the Pennington School (1974) and Kenyon College (1978).
+He completed a certificate program for senior executives in state and local government at Harvard University's Kennedy School of Government (2000).
 Formerly an insurance executive, he served as vice president of Hilb, Rogal and Hamilton Co., and as vice president of the Frankel Co., a regional insurance brokerage firm.

 Representative Frankel resides in Squirrel Hill, down the street from the house he grew up in.
 He is married to Debra Frankel, a psychotherapist.
 Together, they have three grown children.